 On a positive note, operating cash flow reached 864 million USD, reflecting strong conversion of revenue into cash and indicating resilient operational efficiency.
 Despite short-term challenges, the company delivered robust international growth: revenue in the Asia-Pacific region increased by 91% YoY, in EMEA by 66%, while the US market recorded a 33% decline.

 Management reaffirmed its strategic focus on expanding the hyperscale and AI client base, targeting 6–8 major customers in FY 2026.
 Guidance for Q1 FY 2026 projects revenue in the range of 6–7 billion USD and non-GAAP EPS of 0.40–0.52 USD.
-For the full FY2026, the company expects revenue of at least 33 billion USD.
+For the full 2026 financial year, the company expects revenue of at least 33 billion USD.
 However, some analysts consider this forecast overly optimistic, citing intensifying competition, declining margins, and reliance on a limited number of key clients.

-On 5 May, Super Micro Computer released its Q1 results for the 2026 financial year (Q4 of the 2025 calendar year), ended on 30 June 2025.
+On 5 May, Super Micro Computer released its Q1 results for the 2026 financial year (Q4 of the 2025 calendar year), ended 30 June 2025.
 The key figures are as follows:

 Super Micro delivered a weak quarter, missing market expectations: revenue of around 5.0 billion USD and non-GAAP EPS of 0.35 USD came in below analysts’ forecasts of approximately 5.8–6.0 billion USD in revenue and around 0.46 USD in EPS.

 On a non-GAAP basis, profitability declined sharply year-on-year: gross margin fell to 9.5% from 13.1% a year earlier, adjusted net income decreased to about 240 million USD, and non-GAAP EPS dropped to 0.35 USD from 0.73 USD.
 Revenue contracted by roughly 15% year-on-year and around 13% quarter-on-quarter, while operating cash flow was negative at approximately –918 million USD due to higher inventory and receivables.
-The balance sheet shows 4.2 billion USD in cash and cash equivalents and about 4.8 billion USD in debt, indicating that the company moved into a modest net-debt position.
+The balance sheet shows 4.2 billion USD in cash and cash equivalents and approximately 4.8 billion USD in debt, indicating that the company moved into a modest net-debt position.

 The main reason for the weak quarterly figures was the deferral of deliveries for several large AI projects at clients’ request, as they awaited new systems based on NVIDIA Blackwell and updated configurations.
 As a result, part of the existing order backlog was not recognised in the reported revenue.

-| Multiple | What it indicates | Value | Comment |
+| Multiple | What it indicates | Value | Commentary |

 |---|---|---|---|

-| P/E (TTM) | Price paid for 1 USD of earnings over the past 12 months | 17.5 | ⬤ Moderate level – below the typical premiums seen in prominent AI stocks |
+| P/E (TTM) | Price paid for 1 USD of earnings over the past 12 months | 21.8 | ⬤ For a server manufacturer, the stock is no longer cheap, especially given its unstable margin. |

-| P/S (TTM) | Price paid for 1 USD of annual revenue | 1.1 | ⬤ Very conservative revenue-based valuation for a fast-growing company |
+| P/S (TTM) | Price paid for 1 USD of annual revenue | 0.68 | ⬤ Based on revenue, the stock looks inexpensive, as the market is not assigning a high growth premium. |

-| EV/Sales (TTM) | Enterprise value to sales, accounting for debt | 1.1 | ⬤ Close to normal for a hardware-focused business, showing no signs of overheating |
+| EV/Sales (TTM) | Enterprise value to sales, accounting for debt | 0.71 | ⬤ Even accounting for debt, the business is valued at less than one year of revenue. |

-| P/FCF (TTM) | Price paid for 1 USD of free cash flow | 15.6 | ⬤ Not exceptionally cheap, but reasonable for a company in growth mode |
+| P/FCF (TTM) | Price paid for 1 USD of free cash flow | 43.2 | ⬤ The FCF valuation is already high, as cash flow has dropped sharply in recent quarters. |

-| FCF Yield (TTM) | Free cash flow yield to shareholders | 6.4% | ⬤ The stock offers a solid yield on free cash flow |
+| FCF Yield (TTM) | Free cash flow yield to shareholders | 2.3% | ⬤ FCF yield is low. |

-| EV/EBITDA (TTM) | Enterprise value to operating profit before depreciation and amortisation | 14.8 | ⬤ Slightly above the classic normal range (10–12×) but not excessive |
+| EV/EBITDA (TTM) | Enterprise value to operating profit before depreciation and amortisation | 18.2 | ⬤ For a hardware business, this is a fairly high level. |

-| EV/EBIT (TTM) | Enterprise value to operating profit | 15.3 | ⬤ Moderately expensive, yet still reasonable for a company with solid growth |
+| EV/EBIT (TTM) | Enterprise value to operating profit | 19.2 | ⬤ Valuation based on operating profit is already demanding. |

-| Net Debt/EBITDA | Debt burden relative to EBITDA | 0.35 | ⬤ Very low debt – leverage-related financial risk remains minimal |
+| Net Debt/EBITDA | Debt burden relative to EBITDA | 0.74 | ⬤ Debt levels are low and manageable. |

-| Interest Coverage (TTM) | Ability to cover interest expenses with operating profit | 27 | ⬤ Interest expenses have virtually no impact on profitability |
+| Interest Coverage (TTM) | Ability to cover interest expenses with operating profit | 12 | ⬤ Interest coverage is strong. |

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex bears no responsibility for trading results based on trading recommendations described in these analytical reviews.